tcflab/protocols/tagmentation-based_deep-sequencing-protocol-for-CA04-influenza-virus.md

 **Protocol**

 1. Make 1% agaose gel.
-We make 90ml gels, so add 0.9mg of agaose power fo 90ml of TAE.
+We make 90ml gels by adding 0.9mg of agaose power fo 90ml of TAE.
 Microwave until clear.
-When agarose is cool enough touch, add 9µl of SYBR Safe and pour into gel box.
+When agarose is cool to the touch, add 9µl of SYBR Safe and pour into gel box.
 Gels are okay at 4C for one week after they are poured.
 2. Add gel dye (5x or 6x) to samples and load samples into gel.
 Load 5-10µl of 100bp ladder in at least one well in order to accurately extract the band of interest.
-3. Run gel at 100V for 35 minutes.
+3. Run gel at 110V for 35 minutes.
 4. Image gel and extract bands of interest.
 Expected band sizes are outlined in table below.
 5. Extract bands of interest using scalpel and place in labeled 1.5ml eppendorf tubes.
 6. Proceed with QIAquick Gel Extraction Protcol as per manufacturer's instructions (outlined briefly below):